 John the Baptist went into all the country around the Jordan, preaching a baptism of repentance for the forgiveness of sins.
 As is written in the book of the words of Isaiah the prophet: “A voice of one calling in the desert, ‘Prepare the way for the Lord, make straight paths for him.
 Every valley shall be filled in, every mountain and hill made low.
 The crooked roads shall become straight, the rough ways smooth.
 And all mankind will see God’s salvation.’”

-In other words, when Isaiah wrote about mountains and valleys, roads and deserts, he was speaking in highly figurative language.
+When Isaiah wrote about mountains and valleys, roads and deserts, he was speaking in figurative language.
 Old Testament prophecies were given in figurative language to depict the events of salvation through Christ.

-As Jesus said on the road to Emmaus, the Old Testament prophets were pointing to him.
+Jesus said that the Old Testament prophets were pointing to him.
 If we see their major focus as some future time span, we are not seeing these prophecies in the light of Jesus Christ.
 He changes the way we read all the prophecies.
 He is the focus.
 He is the true temple, he is the true David, he is the true Israel, his kingdom is the true kingdom.

-We see the same thing in Acts.
+We see this in Acts, too.
 Peter said a prophecy of Joel was being fulfilled in his own day.
-Notice what Acts 2:16-21 says:
+Notice Acts 2:16-21:

 This [the speaking in tongues] is what was spoken by the prophet Joel: “In the last days, God says, I will pour out my Spirit on all people.
 Your sons and daughters will prophesy, your young men will see visions, your old men will dream dreams.
 Even on my servants, both men and women, I will pour out my Spirit in those days, and they will prophesy.
 I will show wonders in the heaven above and signs on the earth below, blood and fire and billows of smoke.
 The sun will be turned to darkness and the moon to blood before the coming of the great and glorious day of the Lord.
 And everyone who calls on the name of the Lord will be saved.”